Audacity 3.2.0

 References mEnv.

-Referenced by EnvelopeEditor::DrawPoints(), Envelope(), EqualizationCurvesList::EnvelopeUpdated(), EqualizationBandSliders::EnvLinToLog(), EqualizationBandSliders::EnvLogToLin(), EnvelopeEditor::HandleMouseButtonDown(), and GetInfoCommand::SendEnvelopes().
+Referenced by EnvelopeEditor::DrawPoints(), Envelope(), EqualizationCurvesList::EnvelopeUpdated(), EqualizationBandSliders::EnvLinToLog(), EqualizationBandSliders::EnvLogToLin(), and EnvelopeEditor::HandleMouseButtonDown().

 Here is the caller graph for this function: